BlueLucario/CS-465-Project01-Document-Search/README.md

 A simple Information Retrieval (IR) system for document collection processing.

 Text Processing:
-We use a searies of tokenization and normalization steps, removing digits and punctuation to streamline text analysis.
+We use a series of tokenization and normalization steps, removing digits and special characters to streamline text analysis.

 Statistics:
 Generated statistics on word frequency and document occurrence.
-A preview shows some highlights and the full raw data is avalable for download.
+The preview shows some key metrics and the full raw data is available for download.

 ## Running the project